iJ03l/Briskmed/README.md

 - Proper use of for loop in solidity.
 - Usage of `EthersJS to interact with smart contract which include reading and writing, items like signers and providers.

-### They were there to guide me through it and the bootcamp was of great Value.
+> Instructors were there to guide me through it and the bootcamp was of great Value.